-- Reviewed 20 site plan applications - Partnered with Youth Council and Youth Commission to create a Transit video - Provided funding through the Access Fund for: - □ Peterborough Public Library: snow and ice melt system for exterior walkway (\$53,302) - □ Peterborough Public Library: audible elevator features (\$3,600) - □ Peterborough Memorial Centre: lighting for seating aisles in the arena bowl (\$31,060) - □ Peterborough Daycare: automatic door operators (\$7,286) - ☐ Human Resources: mental health first aid training (\$3,500) - □ City Hall: audible features for new elevator serving central core of the building (\$3,600) - □ 70 Simcoe Street, Superior Court of Justice building: automatic door operators (\$7,854) - □ Pearson Daycare: upgrades to playground features (\$18,450) - □ Beavermead Beach: beach access route (\$22,685) - □ Social Services: Ubi-Duo two way communication device (\$2,767) - □ Evinrude Centre: automatic door operators, various signage upgrades (\$12,965)
+- Reviewed 20 site plan applications, various park improvement projects and building projects - Partnered with Youth Council and Youth Commission to create a Transit video - Organized a photo contest highlighting accessible places, spaces and experiences - Provided funding through the Access Fund for: - Library: exterior walkway ice melt system (\$53,302), audible elevator features (\$3,600) - Deterborough Memorial Centre: lighting for seating aisles in the arena bowl (\$31,060) - □ Peterborough Child Care: automatic door operators (\$7,286) - □ Human Resources: mental health first aid training (\$3,500) - □ City Hall: audible features for new elevator serving central core of the building (\$3,600) - □ 70 Simcoe Street, Superior Court of Justice building: automatic door operators (\$7,854) - □ Pearson Child Care: upgrades to playground features (\$18,450) - Beavermead Beach: beach access route (\$22,685) - □ Social Services: Ubi-Duo two way communication device (\$2,767) - □ Evinrude Centre: automatic door operators, various signage upgrades (\$12,965)

-Feedback from the 2017 Accessibility Plan Consultation Survey
+2017 Accessibility Plan Consultation Survey

 In August 2017, the City consulted with the public to better understand the experiences of people with disabilities.
 The survey was not your ordinary 7 minute survey.
 It included 53 questions with many opportunities to allow people to provide detailed feedback on transportation, employment, information and communication, City owned buildings and public spaces, and City services.
-298 people completed the survey and provided 1898 comments over an average 22 minutes to complete.
+298 people completed the survey and provided 1898 comments.
+On average, people took 22 minutes to complete the survey.

 The feedback from people who know about the issues from experience is valuable information to help make decisions on what is needed to make Peterborough more accessible.
-The 'Planned Initiatives' listed in this plan, used survey feedback to help set priorities and clear goals for the next five years in Peterborough.
+The 'Planned Initiatives' listed in this plan used feedback from the consultation survey to help set priorities and clear goals for the next five years in Peterborough.